 - engineering industry

 You will gain a comprehensive grounding in classical and quantum physics and will develop the mathematical and computational skills needed to solve problems ranging from the quantum realm to galaxy formation.

-Physics with scientific computing courses cover the same core content as other physics degrees, but they also have a significant emphasis on computing.
+Our Physics with Computing courses cover the same core content as other Physics degrees, but they also have a significant emphasis on computing.